 “She cared about commas.”
-That’s what Cheryl’s husband has vowed to engrave on her headstone.
-It’s a good thing Cheryl cares about commas, and most other forms of punctuation and grammar, since her job at The Buzz is to edit stories in all the print magazines.
-Most of what she uses in this job she learned as a kid at St. Thomas’ Episcopal School in Meyerland.
+That’s what Cheryl’s husband once vowed to engrave on her headstone.
+Most of what she knows about commas she learned as a kid at St. Thomas’ Episcopal School in Meyerland.
 Also helpful were the bachelor’s and master’s degrees in journalism from The University of Texas at Austin, plus a summer internship at The Galveston Daily News.
-After grad school, she worked as a feature writer for many years at The Houston Chronicle.
-There, she learned from irreverent veteran journalists, met business writer and future husband Greg Hassell, and wrote for feature sections from Lifestyle and Entertainment to Travel and Texas Magazine.
-Among other adventures, she went on a dinosaur dig in Texas, pushed cattle over a Colorado mountain, wore a whooping-crane disguise in Wisconsin, rode on the Wienermobile in the Art Car Parade, and pulled cactus needles from her hindquarters in Costa Rica.
-In addition to a fondness for commas and their varied uses, Cheryl’s likes include thorough reporting and daring writing, plus fencing with buddies, riding horses and watching roller derby with her daughter, reading science-fiction novels with her son, and listening to Greg play banjo with The Blenders.
+After grad school, she worked as a feature writer at The Houston Chronicle.
+There, she learned from irreverent veteran journalists, met business writer and future husband Greg Hassell, and wrote for feature sections, from Lifestyle and Entertainment to Travel and Texas Magazine.
+Among other adventures, she went on a dinosaur dig in Texas, pushed cattle over a Colorado mountain, wore a whooping crane disguise in Wisconsin, rode on the Wienermobile in the Art Car Parade, and pulled cactus needles from her hindquarters in Costa Rica.
+As an associate editor for The Buzz for 13 years, Cheryl worked with writers on their stories and edited all copy for the four print magazines.
+She is proud to have collaborated with excellent journalists and been part of the magazines' all-original coverage of local neighborhoods.
+In addition to a fondness for commas and their varied uses, Cheryl’s likes include thorough reporting, efficient writing, science fiction, fencing, dressage, and horses.